Art, Truth and Politics: Art, Truth and Politics: The Nobel Lecture

-He asserts: Charging the United States with having "supported and in many cases engendered every right wing military dictatorship in the world after the end of the Second World War", leading to "hundreds of thousands of deaths," Pinter asks: "Did they take place?
+Charging the United States with having "supported and in many cases engendered every right wing military dictatorship in the world after the end of the Second World War", leading to "hundreds of thousands of deaths," Pinter asks: "Did they take place?
 And are they in all cases attributable to US foreign policy?"
 Then he answers his own question: "The answer is yes, they did take place, and they are attributable to American foreign policy.
 But you wouldn't know it" (9–10).

 Revisiting arguments from his political essays and speeches of the past decade, Pinter reiterates: